 automation: - alias: 'Set dark theme for the night' trigger: - platform: time at: '21:00:00' action: - service: frontend.set_theme data: name: darkred

 When themes are enabled in the

 configuration.yaml file, a new option will show up in the user profile page (accessed by clicking your user account initials at the bottom of the sidebar).
 You can then choose any installed theme from the dropdown list and it will be applied immediately.

 Starting with version 0.53 you can specify extra HTML files to load, and starting with version 0.95 extra JS modules.

 # Example configuration.yaml entry frontend: extra_html_url: - https://example.com/file1.html - /local/file2.html extra_module_url: - /local/my_module.js

 <link rel='import' href='' async> on any page (states and panels), and modules via

 <script type='module' scr=''></script>.

 The browser language is automatically detected.
-To use a different language, go to the user profile menu (accessed by clicking your user account initials at the top of the sidebar) and select one.
+To use a different language, go to the user profile page (accessed by clicking your user account initials at the bottom of the sidebar) and select one.
 It will be applied immediately.